mckennapsean/dissertation/chapters/intro.md

 -->

-**_TODO:_**

-  - trim down overview: 3-4 sentences per chapter, more high-level, and what has been done

 Design has many meanings,
 and visualization design is about the planning and creation of a visualization or combined visualization system.
 As the field of visualization matures, theories and models